riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 }
 {% endhighlight %}

 So first off, we are setting up our subscription in the `created` event of the template.
-The subscription is wrapped in `Deps.autorun` which will cause the subscription to be re-run anytime the `limit` reactive variable changes.
+The subscription is wrapped in `Tracker.autorun` which will cause the subscription to be re-run anytime the `limit` reactive variable changes.
 So basically we control the number of records that are displayed on the page by changing the `limit` reactive variable.
 We set an initial value for the limit based on a Meteor settings value (which we'll add in the next step).
 Reactive variables act pretty much the same as <a href="http://docs.meteor.com/#/full/session" target="_blank">Session</a> variables but they are scoped to a local variable instead of a global instance and thus are a little cleaner and not as likely to cause conflicts or unintended overwrites.

 The `Template.home.rendered` block is what updates the `limit` variable and causes more data to load when the user scrolls.
 We've created a separate function, `incrementLimit` which handles the actual incrementing of the `limit` variable.
 It's super simple, just adding the `recordsPerPage` `settings.json` value to the current value of `limit`.